 AI Content Writing Case Studies and Results

-Here’s content I wrote and optimised a month ago.
+Here’s the content I wrote and optimised a month ago.

 I’m already getting 5664 impressions on Google and clicks.

-But I fully expect this page to earn a lot of page one rankings and a few hundred visits per month within 6 months time.
+But I fully expect this page to earn a lot of page one rankings and a few hundred visits per month within 6 months.

 Another example of AI content tools boosting SEO rankings

 You can see Frase optimised my article about competitor keywords a month ago.

 Checking Google Analytics, I already have over 14,000 impressions and a few clicks.